just1ncannady/AlexaInSpace2022/_sources/Alexa-in-Space/Artificial-Intelligence-and-Machine-Learning.rst

     </li></ol>

 	<h3>POGIL Activity: Analyze an App for Bias</h3>

-.. raw:: html

-    In this POGIL activity, you will analyze an app that determines membership in a club.
+    <p> In this POGIL activity, you will analyze an app that determines membership in a club.
 Break into POGIL teams of 4 and assign each team member one of the POGIL roles.
 Open this <a href="https://docs.google.com/document/d/1c1EeKdVzbUGiBGNa8GE3zamEd9-rBIpDyvQMJB4rXsM/edit?usp=sharing" target="_blank">worksheet to complete this POGIL Activity</a>.
 You can make a copy of it with File/Make a Copy.
-Discuss the results with your class.
+Discuss the results with your class. </p>

 Summary